This post covers things to do in July 2023 in New Orleans.

 This section will cover some of the more interesting activities you can enjoy after dark in New Orleans this July.

-Take a look at our other sections for more ideas such as a free jazz show at the Ritz, Open Mic comedy shows, Go 4th on the River, July 3rd celebrations, baseball games, concerts, musicals, and more.
+Take a look at our other sections for more ideas such as free jazz music, Open Mic comedy shows, Go 4th on the River, ghost tours, concerts, and more.

-You can find even more great things to do after the sun goes down on our full post about what to do in New Orleans at night.
+You can find even more great things to do after the sun goes down in our full post about what to do in New Orleans at night.

 Take an Evening Cruise

-One of the best ways to see New Orleans is from with a cruise on the Mississippi river, and there are a few different options available after dark.
+One of the best ways to see New Orleans is with a cruise on the Mississippi River, and there are a few different options available after dark.

 Both of the major riverboat cruise companies in this city offer evening cruises with live jazz performances.